-- Gradually increase number of repetitions to your personal preferred number.
+Gradually increase the number of repetitions to your personal preferred number.

-If above 30 years of age, with recurrent episodes of low blood sugar/ uncontrolled blood pressure or complications of diabetes, medical advice and clearance of your doctor is a must before starting to swim.
-Always inform the trainer or lifeguard of your diabetes status (especially if prone to low sugars) before starting to swim.
+If you are above 30 years of age, with recurrent episodes of low blood sugar/ uncontrolled blood pressure or complications of diabetes, medical advice and clearance of your doctor is a must before starting to swim.
+Always inform the trainer or lifeguard of your diabetes status before you start to swim.

-Yoga is the oldest form of formal exercise that originated in our country.
+Yoga is one of the oldest forms of formal exercise.
 The first descriptions and practices are speculated to date way back to the pre-Vedic times.
-It's now that the West has recognized it’s importance.
-Yoga is now practiced globally and it has found its rightful place in the guidelines for diabetes management (ADA).
+It's now that the West has recognized its importance.
+Yoga is now practised globally and it has found its rightful place in the guidelines for diabetes management (ADA).
 The benefits of yoga have also been scientifically tested and proven.